CBD & Headaches

 CBD administration may increase the flow of serotonin toward the higher-thought parts of the brain.
 Migraines are caused by changes in the brainstem and its interactions with the trigeminal nerve, which is located at the base of the brain near the spinal cord and a major pain pathway.
 These changes cause imbalances in brain chemicals and serotonin, which help regulate pain in your nervous system.
 Serotonin levels drop during migraine attacks possibly causing cause your trigeminal nerve to release substances called neuropeptides, which travel to your brain’s outer covering (meninges).

 CBD has been used for migraines since the time before and during the Roman Empire.
 100% of people that responded to survey questions attested to the fact that CBD oil relieved their migraines.
 Some laboratory studies have suggested that CBD oil may help all forms of chronic and acute pain including migraines.

 Forbes published an article on a recent study out of the European Academy of Neurology which showed the active compounds in CBD to be more effective at reducing acute migraine pain than prescription medications.

 If you are just starting with CBD oil remember to start with small doses and increase the dosage gradually.
 It’s important to know how your body reacts to CBD.
 If you feel that the CBD oil isn’t affecting you in a positive way then consult with a medical professional.

 It’s important to understand that CBD oil is not a miracle cure.
 The effects of CBD oil are not instant.
 CBD may take some time to work, so it is important to find the right dosage.

-.5 ml 30% CBD vape at first sign of migraine, repeat as necessary
+.5 ml 30% CBD vape at the first sign of a migraine, repeat as necessary

-1500 mg dose orally at first sign of migraine
+1500 mg dose orally at the first sign of a migraine